Anti-homophobia rainbow campaign hit by controversy

 "UK government statistics suggest that six percent of people are gay, so we worked out that the odds on no footballer being gay are a quadragintillion to one.
 That's a one with 123 zeros after it - it's a big number, and it's very, very unlikely that there are no gay players."

-Power came up with the idea of manufacturing rainbow-colored laces to show support for gay players.
+Power came up with the idea of manufacturing rainbow-coloured laces to show support for gay players.

 "It's subtle, it's not going to affect any player's performance, it's not like guerilla marketing - it's just a small message of support to show that they don't want homophobia in their game," Power said.